 In addition to a manager, interns rely heavily on mentors.
 And rightfully so.
 For many interns, this is their first time getting hands-on experience in the work world.
 With the right amount of guidance, they’ll be more impactful to your business.
 But, the onus shouldn’t be on them to find a mentor.
 From the get-go, assign your interns a mentor who you know will do a good job showing them the ropes.
 While their mentor can be their supervisor, it doesn’t have to be.
 Rather, it can be a staff member that’s willing to take the time to answer questions and share their expertise.
 Sure, in the near term, it requires extra time out of the mentor’s schedule.
 But with the right intern-to-mentor assignment, the whole experience should be rewarding and valuable for both parties involved.

-Just as good internships start with effective onboarding, they end with thorough offboarding.
-One key component to that?
-A formal exit interview.
+Even if you plan to hire an individual after their internship, a formal exit interview is still beneficial.
 By getting your intern’s feedback at the end of their internship, you demonstrate that you value their opinion.
 But just as importantly, it provides a face-to-face opportunity to learn where you could improve your internship experience for the future.
 To make the most of it, you’ll want to schedule the exit interview well in advance of your intern’s departure date, so you give them time to collect their thoughts before they share them with you.

-Keep in mind, an online survey is a worthwhile complement to an exit interview, as it gives interns an opportunity to share feedback that they may not be comfortable sharing in person.
+An online survey is also a worthwhile complement to an exit interview, as it gives interns an opportunity to share feedback that they may not be comfortable sharing face to face.
 Not only does this encourage interns to be transparent about their experience, it enables you to accurately evaluate your internship program and improve it for the next go-around.
+Yup, that's a win-win too!

 How B2E Solutions can help